2014 NCAA Division I men's basketball championship game: Game summary

-The Huskies were only tied at 2-2 and 6-6 at the beginning of the game and never trailed en route to their fourth National Title.
-The school is now 4–0 in National Championship Games.
+The Huskies were only tied at 2–2 and 6–6 at the beginning of the game and never trailed en route to their fourth National Title.
+UConn improved their record to 4–0 in national championship games.
 The American Athletic Conference, in its first year of existence, claimed its first title.
-Connecticut became the lowest seed to win the tournament since Villanova beat Georgetown in 1985 as an 8 seed.
+UConn became the lowest seed to win the tournament since Villanova beat Georgetown in 1985 as an 8 seed.
 Coach Kevin Ollie became the first coach to win the championship in his first tournament appearance since Steve Fisher did it in 1989.
 The second-year coach credited longtime UConn coach Jim Calhoun for the victory saying "Coach Calhoun, the greatest coach ever.
 He paved the way we just walked through it."
 Giffey, Napier, and Tyler Olander, who had been on UConn's 2011 championship team, became the first players in NCAA Division I men's basketball history to win national titles as freshmen and seniors.

-Napier led Connecticut with 22 points, on 8 of 16 shooting, and 6 rebounds.
+Napier led UConn with 22 points, on 8 of 16 shooting, and 6 rebounds.
 He also had three assists.
 Ryan Boatright scored 14.
 Young was Kentucky's top scorer with 20.
 Randle had 10 points, 6 rebounds, and 4 assist.
 Napier was named the Most Outstanding Player of the Final Four for both his offense and defense (he held Aaron Harrison to 7 points).
-As a team Connecticut was 10 for 10 from the free throw line, while Kentucky was 13 of 24.
-Connecticut became the first team to make all their attempts in a title game, and finished the tournament with an 87.8% free throw rate.
+As a team UConn was 10 for 10 from the free throw line, while Kentucky was 13 of 24.
+UConn became the first team to make all their attempts in a title game, and finished the tournament with an 87.8% free throw rate.
 That surpassed St. John's 87.0% in 1969 for the best percentage in NCAA history.

 The announced attendance for the game was 79,238, an NCAA record for a Tournament Final.

 After UConn's win in the men's division, the following night their women's team beat Notre Dame for a sweep of both the men's and women's Division I basketball championships.
 UConn also accomplished this sweep in 2004, the only other time the feat was accomplished.